Updated June 3rd, 2025

 – Lyrics from Mr. Rogers song

 If not, I highly recommend it.
-My niece, Emily (age 20), and I watched Won’t You Be My Neighbour not once but twice in one weekend.
+Shortly after it came out, my niece, Emily (age 20 at the time), and I watched Won’t You Be My Neighbour not once but twice in one weekend!

-Emily is an Early Childhood Education student at Mount Royal University, so it makes sense she would be interested.
+Emily is an Early Childhood Educator, so it makes sense she would be interested.
 As for me…well, I watched it the first time because Emily wanted to see it.
-I watched it the second time (and took notes) because I couldn’t believe how profoundly impacted I was by the now-deceased host of a slow-paced and seemingly simple children’s TV show (that ran from 1968 to 2001).
+I watched it the second time (and took notes) because I couldn’t believe how profoundly impacted I was by the now-deceased host of a slow-paced and seemingly simple children’s TV show (that ran from 1968 to 2001)!

 And here’s the even weirder thing: I didn’t even watch Mister Rogers’ Neighborhood growing up!
 I don’t know why.
 I guess the show never really clicked with me.
 I preferred Mr. Dressup, Casey, Finnegan and the gang.